sj-simmons/crypto/README.md

 More generally, one has the [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Multiplicative_group_of_integers_modulo_n#General_composite_numbers).

 ## III.
-Leveraging intractability: integer factorization
+Leveraging the intractability of integer factorization

 ### Plain RSA

-:warning: *Plain*, or so-called *textbook*, RSA is inherently and dangerously insecure for real-world cryptographical applications; nonetheless, it is an accessible illustration of the fundamental *trap-door* mechanism in modern cryptography.
+:warning: *Plain*, or so-called *textbook*, RSA is inherently and dangerously insecure for real-world cryptographical applications; nonetheless, it is an accessible illustration of the fundamental *trapdoor* mechanism in modern cryptography.
 And, it can be enhanced and made into a secure public-key cryptosystem, as we will see.

 In modern times, you can create and publish (on, say, your personal webpage) a *public key* that can